rrothenb/the-first-daughter/Research/Cain and Abel's First Murder Mystery.md

 > "Adam and his wife mourned for Abel four weeks of years"

 **Four weeks of years = 28 years** in Jubilees' chronology

+### Contextualizing Within 900-Year Lifespans

+Under the literal 900-year framework established for this project, 28 years represents roughly 3% of a full lifespan — proportionally equivalent to about 2-3 years of a modern human life.
+This doesn't diminish the horror; imagine a multi-year vigil over a body that won't wake up, with no framework for understanding what's happening.

+However, it does mean the mourning period, while devastating, represents an early chapter rather than a dominant fraction of these lives.
+Awan would go on to live another 800+ years after this event.

 ### What Might Have Happened During This Time

 **Immediate Aftermath:**